NapNeko/NapCatDocs/docs/en-US/guide/config_adv.md

 ::: details Enable HTTPS for WebUI and Onebot11 using Nginx

-::: tip
+> [!NOTE]
-First, we assume you have already completed the domain binding and SSL certificate application steps.
+> First, we assume you have already completed the steps of domain binding, SSL certificate application, and installation of Nginx and NapCat, as well as the basic configuration of NapCat.

 Open the `./config/webui.json` file:
 - Change `host` to `127.0.0.1`.